yc-team/mongo-book/README.md

 mongo-book
 ==========

-this is a starter book for mongo
+this is a starter book for MongoDB